stef-writes/iceOS/docs/api/orchestrator.md

-# Orchestrator API Reference
+# Orchestrator API (Work in Progress)

-::: ice_orchestrator.agents.composite_agent.CompositeAgent

-::: ice_orchestrator.tools.chain_executor_tool.ChainExecutorTool
+Detailed reference documentation for the Orchestrator will be provided soon.